-- We continue to expect mid-single-digit stock market gains in 2016, consistent with mid-to-late cycle performance and driven by a second half earnings rebound. - Macroeconomic and political risks cloud foreign developed markets outlook. - We believe the healthcare sector has become increasingly attractive as the market appears overly pessimistic about political risk. - A potential pickup in global growth and capital investment drove our upgraded industrials view. - Expected gradual Federal Reserve (Fed) rate hikes and slow economic growth are supportive of bonds in the near term. - In fixed income, we emphasize a blend of high-quality intermediate bonds and less interest rate-sensitive sectors such as high-yield bonds for suitable investors. - From a technical perspective, the S&P 500 has moved to new all-time highs, which increases the likelihood that the intermediate-term bullish trend is sustained.
+- We continue to expect mid-single-digit stock market gains in 2016, consistent with mid-to-late cycle performance and driven by a second half earnings rebound.\ - Technology, which remains a favorite sector, has been a standout during second quarter earnings season with the biggest upside surprise and positive revisions. - Our preference for cyclical sectors, technical weakness, interest rate risk, and rich valuations drove our utilities downgrade. - Expected gradual Federal Reserve (Fed) rate hikes and slow economic growth are supportive of bonds in the near term. - For fixed income allocations, we emphasize a blend of high-quality intermediate bonds and a small allocation to less interest rate-sensitive sectors such as highyield bonds for suitable investors. - From a technical perspective, the S&P 500 remains near all-time highs, which increases the likelihood that the intermediate- to long-term bullish trend is sustained.

-BROAD ASSET CLASS VIEWS LPL Financial Research's views on stocks, bonds, cash, and alternatives are illustrated below.
-Negative Negative/Neutral Neutral Neutral/Positive Positive Stocks Bonds Alternatives Cash
+BROAD ASSET CLASS VIEWS

+LPL Financial Research's views on stocks, bonds, cash, and alternatives are illustrated below.